jrodr995/dsp-adoption-dashboard/README.md

 - Demonstrates practical Tableau LOD patterns and date-filter-aware logic
 - Shows how to join mixed-grain sources (daily events + weekly snapshots) cleanly
 - Communicates a stakeholder-ready narrative for product adoption

+## Impact
+- Enables product owners to pinpoint Regions/Divisions/Communities with low DSP usage, especially when inventory is high or pace is behind.
+- Establishes accurate denominators by counting only active community-days, improving trust in adoption KPIs.
+- Standardizes drill-down reporting and reduces duplicate worksheets by consolidating hierarchy views and filter actions.

 ## Project structure
 - `data/` synthetic CSVs